Storage

 1. In the Storage page, select the Backup storage tab and click Add storage +.

-2. Select CloudCasa as the Storage Type.
+2. Select CloudCasa (the default) as the Storage Type.
 You must specify the following fields:

 Is your storage isolated/restricted from Internet access?